 After the beneficiary reaches full retirement age, there is no offset for working full time.
-In other words, you can receive full social security benefits as well as any amount of earned income.
+In other words, you can receive full benefits as well as any amount of earned income.

 Death and Survivor Benefits

-Social Security benefits can be received by a surviving spouse based on the earnings of their former spouse.
+Benefits can be received by a surviving spouse based on the earnings of their former spouse.
 The marriage must have been deemed valid for 10 years and the surviving spouse cannot have remarried.
-If the widowed remarries, the individual is eligible to claim Social Security benefits under the ex-spouse’s earnings if they turn out to be higher than their own.
+If the widowed remarries, the individual is eligible to claim benefits under the ex-spouse’s earnings if they turn out to be higher than their own.

 In closing, be sure to plan for the long-term.
 There is no best age to start receiving benefits.
 Each person should make an informed decision about when to apply for benefits based on their individual and family circumstances.
 We hope the above information will help you understand how Social Security can fit into your retirement decisions.